 The engineers couldn't design a general-purpose computer that could run a single game better than a dedicated, purpose-built machine could.
 The term better could be any metric – bigger, faster, more colours, more layers, more sprites, etc.

-Writing an Emulator
+How to Write an Emulator

 Before we jump in and start writing an emulator, we need to gather as much information as we can about the game's original hardware design.
 The most important piece of information we can use is a schematic diagram of the original arcade hardware.
 I say original because bootleg versions of some popular games were developed illegally, and may contain slightly different hardware to the original.